Hutchinson-Lab/Hutchinson-Lab.github.io/_posts/2023-05-25-LandscapeEcologyPaper.md

 1. Identify which of the spectral bands, indices, or transformations of spectral bands consistently informed the highest performing SDMs across several bird species
 2. Examine whether data from additional seasons improved SDM performance
-3. Explore whether standard deviations or textural metrics improved SDM performance To answer the above questions, we modeled 13 bird species in the state of Oregon with different spectral predictor sets (i.e., sets of input variables).
+3. Explore whether standard deviations or textural metrics improved SDM performance To answer the above questions, we modeled 13 bird species in the state of Oregon with different spectral predictor sets (i.e., sets of input variables)

 ### Spectral predictor sets
 We developed spectral predictor sets based on previous SDM studies.
 Specifically, we analyzed the multispectral bands, their associated Tasseled Cap transformations, and eight single-valued indices derived from the spectral bands: NDMI, NDVI, NBR, NBR2, EVI, SAVI, MSAVI, NDSI.
 We computed the mean,